katrinleinweber/v0dro.github.io/source/_posts/2015-02-24-data-analysis-in-ruby-part-2.markdown

 You can generate an excel-style pivot table with the `#pivot_table` function.
 The levels of the pivot table are stored in MultiIndex objects.

-To demonstrate with an example, consider [this CSV file on sales data].
+To demonstrate with an example, consider [this CSV file on sales data](https://github.com/v0dro/daru/blob/master/spec/fixtures/sales-funnel.csv).

 {%img center /images/daru2/pivot_table_data.png 'Data For Pivot Table Demo' %}